springer-math/Mathematics-of-Epidemics-on-Networks/docs/EoN.rst

     - **get_time_shift** (allows us to shift plots to eliminate the effect of early-time stochasticity)
     - **subsample** (allows us to take output given at a stochastic set of times and get output at given times - particularly useful to allow for averageing multiple simulations)
     - **visualize** (creates figures showing disease spread in a network)

+.. _Mathematics of epidemics on networks\: from exact to approximate models: http://www.springer.com/us/book/9783319508047